jabiertxof/gimpToSVG/README.md

 ###Requeriments
 - Gimp 2.8
 - python-lxml and his requeriments.
-Thanks Geyup!

 ###Install
-Install on GIMP: put the 3 .py files in the repo on Gimp plug-ins folder.
+Install on GIMP: put the tree ".py" files in the repo on Gimp plug-ins folder.
 If linux, put the "gimp_..." files executables
 The plugin is located in File->Export->SVG menu